hashicorp-forge/hermes/README.md

 make docker/postgres/start
 ```

-Configure the database password with the `HERMES_SERVER_DB_PASSWORD` environment variable.
+The database password can be configured via the Hermes config.hcl or the `HERMES_SERVER_POSTGRES_PASSWORD` environment variable.

 ### Run the Server